 - 1 cup parmesan cheese, shredded

-- Salt both sides of your eggplant slices and place them in a large colander in the sink.
-Let the liquid drain for 45 minutes to 1 hour.
+- Salt the top side of your eggplant slices and place them on a wire rack on a baking sheet.
+Let the liquid pull out for 45 minutes to 1 hour.

-- When your eggplant slices have finished draining liquid, brush off the excess salt, as you don't want it to be too salty!
+- When your eggplant slices have finished draining liquid, brush off the excess salt with a damp paper towel, as you don't want it to be too salty!

 - In 2 shallow plates, add breadcrumbs to one and whisk eggs and milk in the other.
 Dip both sides of eggplant slice into milk/egg mixture then cover with breadcrumbs, shaking off the excess.
 Place on plate or large baking sheet and repeat until all eggplant slices have been coated.

 - Heat a skillet over medium high heat and add 1 tbsp. of vegetable oil into the skillet.
 Once the skillet is hot, add two eggplant slices at a time to the skillet and cook on both sides until golden brown, remove and set on a large plate lined with paper towels.
-Repeat with 1 tbsp. of vegetable oil for every 2 eggplant slices.
+Repeat until you've pan-fried them all.